History of Magnetism and Electricity

 1883 - The Alternating Current System

 Nikola Tesla was born of Serbian parents July 10, 1856 and died a broke and lonely man in New York City January 7, 1943.
 He envisioned a world without poles and power lines.
 Referred to as the greatest inventive genius of all time.
 Tesla's system triumphed to make possible the first large-scale harnessing of Niagara Falls with the first hydroelectric plant in the United States in 1886.
 With the DC generator being in operation by 1882, it was not long before the first direct-current central power station built in the United States, in New York, was in operation in 1882.
-Around this period however, the scientists were still active, as they realised that with DC current, they could not transmit it over long distances.
+Around this period however, the scientists were still active, as they realized that with DC current, they could not transmit it over long distances.
 Nikola Tesla , was experimenting on generators and he discovered the rotating magnetic field in 1883, which is the principle of alternating current.
 This rotating magnetic field changes in opposite directions fifty time a second and is called 50 Hertz.
 The alternating current generator has a rotating magnetic field and is referred to as a A.C. current.
 The direction current generator generates current in the one direction hence DC current.
 He then developed plans for an induction motor, that would become his first step towards the successful utilization of alternating current.

 George Westinghouse was awarded the contract to build the first generators at Niagara Falls.
 He used his money to buy up patents in the electric field.
 One of the inventions he bought was the transformer from William Stanley.
 Westinghouse invented the air brake system to stop trains, the first of more than one hundred patents he would receive in this area alone.
 He soon founded the Westinghouse Air Brake Company in 1869.Westinghouse was a famous American inventor and industrialist who purchased and developed Nikola Tesla's patented motor for generating alternating current.
 The work of Westinghouse, Tesla and others gradually persuaded American society that the future lay with AC rather than DC (Adoption of AC generation enabled the transmission of large blocks of electrical, power using higher voltages via transformers, which would have been impossible otherwise).
 Today the unit of measurement for magnetic fields commemorates Tesla's name.